 So, what about that confidence-inspiring spread?
 Stewart’s happy to share.
 His standard bluefin spread consists primarily of three-foot squid bars fished behind bird teasers.
-These so-called “splash bars,” available at Goose Hummock Shops in Orleans and Dennis, are rigged with plastic shell squid, but are not intended to imitate real squid.
+These so-called “splash bars” are rigged with plastic shell squid, but are not intended to imitate real squid.
 “They actually represent a bait ball of mackerel, halfbeaks or herring,” explains Stewart.
 “I’ve never seen a pod of squid leaping clear of the surface, but I have seen mackerel and halfbeaks do it.”

 Stewart fishes a basic spread comprising splash bars in black, Chameleon (green/brown), Mad Macks (green/orange) and Red Iguana (pink).
 He recommends setting one bar 300 feet behind the boat, one 250 feet back, one 200 feet back and one 150 feet back.
 All four bars are fished off outriggers.
 A fifth line pulling a smaller bar rigged with Green Machines can be fished off a corner rod some 75 feet behind the boat.

-According to Stewart, the best trolling speed for the larger fish off Chatham and areas north of Cape Cod is 4 to 4 ½ knots, while a speedier six to seven knots is best in the warmer waters south of the islands.
+According to Stewart, the best trolling speed for the larger fish off Chatham and areas north of Cape Cod is 4 to 4 ½ knots, while a speedier 6 to 7 knots is best in the warmer waters south of the islands.